 Gabriel is an actor, trainer and researcher based in London, UK.
 He has received education and training in Social Theatre and Performance in countries such as Estonia, Italy, Malta and Poland.
 He has been collaborating as a pedagogue of inclusive drama and embodied arts workshops with minorities (Young people with disabilities, young refugees and asylum seekers, LGBTIQ+ young people…) with different European organisations.
 He is currently studying an MA in Applied Theatre at the Royal Central School of Speech and Drama – University of London.

 Jordan is a learning facilitator and space holder with experience in designing and facilitating experiential learning programmes for youth and youth workers in Spain, Estonia, Hungary, Czech Republic, Romania, The Netherlands, United Kingdom, Greece and Liechtenstein.
 Among his experiential learning methods, he uses body expression and movement practices as powerful tools to create a safe space for people to connect with themselves and to connect with others through their bodies.
 Visit his Salto-Youth trainer profile.

 Our home during the training was once again Homade – an artistic training centre located in the small village of Brivezac.
-The funky house is a renovated barn with a big workshop room, kitchen, dining and chill-out area, big green garden.
+The funky house is a renovated barn with a big workshop room, kitchen, dining and chill-out area and a big green garden.
 During their stay, they were accommodated in rooms of 2 or 3 people with the same gender

 Fully vegetarian meals will be provided within this accommodation during the whole program.
 Our cook will prepare lunch and dinner, and the breakfast is self-prepared by the participants who will have the ingredients and equipment available each morning.